KinveyApps/iOS-Starter/README.md

 # IOS-Starter
 Starter app for Kinvey iOS 3.0 SDK

-This is a [Kinvey](http://www.kinvey.com) iOS Sample app to illustrate how to use version 3.0 of the Kinvey iOS library.
+This is a iOS Sample app to illustrate how to use version 3.0 of the [Kinvey](http://www.kinvey.com) iOS library.

 _Note: This starter app uses a developer preview of the Kinvey iOS 3.0 Library.
-To use the GA version of Kinvey iOS, refer to the [Devcenter](http://devcenter.kinvey.com/ios)_
+To use the GA version, refer to the [Devcenter](http://devcenter.kinvey.com/ios)_

 ## Concepts illustrated in this sample
-* Logging in a user to Kinvey
+* Logging in a user
 * Using the 3.0 DataStore API to send and retrieve data
 * Managing offline data in a "Sync" store and synchronizing it with the backend